Fahrenheit/Discord-RGB-Snippet-WIP/README.md

 # Discord-RGB-Snippet-WIP
  A work in progress Discord CSS Chroma RGB theme.
-(Has Powercord UI element support)
+(Has Powercord UI element support) The theme has an animated gradient bar at the top and the bottom of the window as

 ## Installation
 I have 2 versions.
 One where most text outside chat is RGB however it can get a bit laggy as css has some sort of memory leak when it comes to animations looping.